 - Devise a project plan with a target go live date to drive resources and provide staff with an end-game for their efforts.

-Darzin will take the strain here and complete initial site configuration based on the business objectives and sample data you have established in step 1 (Prepare).
+The Darzin Implementation Methodology will take the strain here and complete initial site configuration based on the business objectives and sample data you have established in step 1 (Prepare).
 The site will be demonstrated to your project team and a sample walkthrough of the product will be completed as a ‘proof of concept’ exercise.
 If we are ‘close to the mark’ we will release site to you for you to complete a further detailed review of the configuration.
 The key tasks to be completed at this stage are:

 - Review stakeholder data to Darzin to ensure it is complete.